Andor Launches New ZL41 Cell and Sona sCMOS Cameras

-Andor Technology (Andor), an Oxford Instruments company and world leader…
+Andor Technology, an Oxford Instruments company and a world leader in scientific…

 The Optosplit image splitter is sold by Andor as part of our dual wavelength imaging portfolio.
 It is a simple device enabling a single camera to record images simultaneously at two different optical wavelengths.